lehins/massiv/massiv-scheduler/README.md

 ## Avoiding deadlocks

-Any sort of concurrency primitives such as mutual exclusion, semaphors, etc. can easily lead to deadlocks, starvation and other common problems.
+Any sort of concurrency primitives such as mutual exclusion, semaphores, etc. can easily lead to deadlocks, starvation and other common problems.
 Try to avoid them and be careful if you do end up using them.